Sister of 'The Silent Twins' tells of torture at Jennifer's death

 Jennifer Gibbons died on release from Broadmoor Hospital at a clinic in Bridgend.

 The medical reason given was acute myocarditis, a sudden inflammation of the heart.
-June was just 29.
+Jennifer was just 29.

 June and Jennifer, along with Greta, grew up in Haverfordwest in the 1970s, in what many have documented was difficult circumstances.